 Armenia experienced the most radical housing privatization of all Europe and Central Asia countries with more than 46% of the total housing stock, 390,000 units, handed over from the state to the sitting tenants between 1991 and 1999.
 Dwellings were transformed to private property almost free of charge.
 As a result, Armenia is today a ‘super home-ownership’ state with an owner occupancy rate of almost 96%, and 98% in Yerevan.
 However, many tenants are cashpoor and cannot afford to maintain their property.

 How Habitat addresses the need

-Habitat Armenia is committed to providing housing solutions for families in need of a simple, decent place to live and thrive.
-Typically, Habitat works with low-income families to build or renovate homes that are paid for over time by affordable mortgages or loans.
+Typically, Habitat Armenia works with low-income families to build or renovate homes that are paid for over time by affordable mortgages or loans.

 Here are some examples of Habitat projects in Armenia:

 - Repair and renovation of homes

 Habitat Armenia tackles poverty housing through the implementation of various projects.
 It aims to help lowincome families renovate and repair their homes, complete unfinished homes, improve energy efficiency, water and sanitation facilities in the homes and apartments.

 A significant part of the housing stock in Armenia is in deplorable condition and continues to deteriorate.
 The drop in household income accompanying the economic transition of the 1990s eliminated investment in housing repairs and maintenance.
 It was combined with a lack of households’ experience in regard to ownership responsibilities.
 Habitat for Humanity Armenia works with the Homeowner Associations on projects to renovate common areas and individual apartments in the multi-apartment buildings.